-All equity-based payments, including grants of stock options and restricted stock units ("RSUs") are recognized at their estimated fair value at the date of grant, and compensation expense is recognized on a straight-line basis over the grantee's requisite vesting period.
+All equity-based payments, including grants of stock options and Restricted Stock Units ("RSUs") are recognized at their estimated fair value at the date of grant, and compensation expense is recognized on a straight-line basis over the grantee's requisite vesting period.
 For the purpose of valuing stock options granted to our employees, directors and officers, we use the Black-Scholes option pricing model.
 The Black-Scholes option valuation model was developed for use in estimating the fair value of publicly traded options, which have no vesting restrictions and are fully transferable.
 The Company's employee stock options have characteristics significantly different from those of traded options, and changes in the underlying Black-Scholes assumptions can materially affect the fair value estimate.
 To determine the risk-free interest rate, we utilize the U.S. Treasury yield curve in effect at the time of the grant with a term consistent with the expected term of our awards.
-The expected term of the options granted is in accordance with SEC Staff Accounting Bulletins 107 and 110 and is based on the average between vesting terms and contractual terms.
+The expected term of the options granted is in accordance with U.S. Securities and Exchange Commission ("SEC") Staff Accounting Bulletins 107 and 110 and is based on the average between vesting terms and contractual terms.
 The expected dividend yield reflects our current and expected future policy for dividends on our Common Stock.
 The expected stock price volatility for our stock options was calculated by examining the historical volatility of our Common Stock since our Common Stock became publicly traded in the fourth quarter of 2013.
-We will continue to analyze the expected stock price volatility and expected term assumptions and will adjust our Black-Scholes option pricing assumptions as appropriate.
-Any changes in the foregoing Black-Scholes assumptions, or if we were to elect to utilize an alternative method for valuing stock options granted to employees, directors and officers, could potentially impact our stock-based compensation expense and our results of operations.
+We will continue to analyze the expected stock price volatility and expected term assumptions and will adjust our Black-Scholes option pricing assumptions granted to employees, directors and officers, could potentially impact our stock-based compensation expense and our results of operations.